 The Stanislaus Eligibility Center, operated by MOVE, provides one simplified eligibility process for ADA paratransit services in Stanislaus County.
 Paratransit is a safety net for people whose disabilities prevent them from using accessible public transportation.

 Riding the bus is a fun and affordable way to travel within the community!
 MOVE’s free Travel Training program will equip you with the skills you need to independently ride the various public transit systems throughout Stanislaus County.
 Our professional Travel Trainers provide one-on-one and small group training.

 The VetsVan program is available to homebound Veterans who have no other way to get to medical appointments in Modesto, Livermore and Palo Alto.
-Our staff will schedule your ride on one of two wheelchair accessible vans driven by volunteers.
+Our staff will schedule your ride with our volunteer drivers.

 OUTREACH AND PARTNERSHIPS

 MOVE staff partners with transportation providers and human services agencies throughout Stanislaus County to connect people with innovative transportation options.
 We can be found at events throughout the community, presenting information about our programs and sharing our extensive knowledge about the four Stanislaus public transit agencies – MAX, StaRT, CAT and BLST.
 MOVE also supports the local human service agencies by referring clients, coordinating services, and providing technical assistance.